Paul513607/Java-Laboratory/Laboratory11/README11.md

 deleting a person, via a HTTP DELETE request. <br />
 Test your services using the browser and/or Postman. <br /> <br />

+We create a Spring Boot application which we connect to a Postgres Database.
+We create the elements of the MVCS classes for a user: UserEntity, UserDto for model, UserRepository for extracting users from the database, UserService for modelling the extracted data and UserController for implementing the REST API.
+We also create a ControllerAdvisor for exceptions. <br />
+We implement the mentioned methods for our REST API and test their functionality with Postman. <br /> <br />

 # Homework11